Practicing in Between (Part 1 & 2)

 Winter’s begun and the longest night is here.
 I’m ready for fresh starts, a new year, and lengthening daylight slowly inching back towards spring.
 I’ve been practicing art quite a bit, and am so close to filling two sketchbooks: a multimedia one and a smaller drawing one (hopefully a sketchbook share video is coming in the near future 🤞).
 Today I have 25 sketchbook pages to share in this post (!!!).
 And I came up with the idea for an ongoing series that I’ve just begun, with a new original character!

-I’m calling it “Practicing in Between” and thinking of it as kind of a web comic.
-Each image is an “episode” in my mind, of the character above, an OC I’m developing called Ianthenna (aka Ian, she/they).
+I’m calling it “In Between” and thinking of it as kind of a web comic.
+Each image is a part of a series featuring the character above, an OC I’m developing called Ianthenna (aka Ian, she/they).
 They are wandering around a kind of liminal space akin to the “backrooms” creepy pasta mythology, but not quite – more like a combination of fantasy dreamscapes, meditative visualization, and strange liminal spaces.
 And the character will slightly shift in design between each piece.
 I’m excited to illustrate her journeys.
 (I didn’t even realize their design is similar to the last sketch I posted in February, so perhaps that’s a bit of precursor?).

-In between the two episodes above (feels weird calling them that, but since I want it to be an ongoing narrative series I guess it works?), I sketched a lot of various practice pieces, mostly concentrating on a specific aspect I wanted to improve, rather than trying to make multiple finished characters.
+In between the two illustrations above, I sketched a lot of various practice pieces, mostly concentrating on a specific aspect I wanted to improve, rather than trying to make multiple finished characters.
 That’s the main purpose of the series – between each wandering illustration, having practiced multiple pieces to show a shift in skill level, style, etc.

 This approach made finishing multiple sketchbook spreads much easier and less intimidating.
 Especially when juggling work, dance class, and house renovation projects.